 By the way, I have something to confess.
 When I first came across the specs sheet for Samsung’s flagship phone of 2017 and saw 5.8” as the screen size, I was like “why’s that!” – it only makes the phone bigger to hold.
 But when I checked again and saw that the screen-to-body ratio was more than 82% I had to shut up.
 Can you believe it that a phone with such a screen size could fit into the body of a regular 5.0” phone?
 I have to give it to Samsung; they know how to design their phones.

-Now going into the main point of this article, let’s see the steps that you need to take if you want to connect your Galaxy S8 or even the Galaxy S8+ to your TV/monitor.
+Now going to the main point of this article, let’s see the steps that you need to take if you want to connect your Galaxy S8 or even the Galaxy S8+ to your TV/monitor.
 You should know, however, that there are two methods of achieving this: wired and wireless.

 Method 1: Wired